The Best Small Combi Boiler Models [2022 Update]

 - Supply & demand

-Consequently, if you invest in a boiler with a short warranty just to save £100 or so on a potential installation cost of £1,800+, it could come back to bite you.
+Consequently, if you invest in a boiler with a short warranty to save £100 on an installation cost of £2,000+, it could come back to bite you.

-Choosing A Brand
+Choosing a Small Boiler Brand

 - Worcester Bosch